 You should have a lawyer or an expert writer for you.
 The language within the policy should be clear, or else employees may genuinely think that they are in compliance with it when senior management believes otherwise.

-If you revise your policy, send it out in an email blast to your employees and consider holding a meeting over it.
+If you revise your policy, email it to your employees and consider holding a meeting about it.

 2 - Require Receipts As Proof of Expense